rocky-linux/documentation/docs/gemstones/containers/podman.md

 Podman additionally provides the `generate systemd` subcommand.
 It can be used to generate `systemd` service files.

-> [!IMPORTANT]
+!!! warning

-> `generate systemd` is now deprecated and will not receive further features.
+    `generate systemd` is now deprecated and will not receive further features.
 Usage of Quadlet is recommended.

 Let us now do it with Nextcloud.
 Run: